The Story of MrJims.Pizza

 Video version

-I was going to college in Detroit in the late 60's and working part time at McDonald's.
-I lived at home with my parents but I was paying all of my own college expenses.
+I was attending college in Detroit in the late 60's and working part time at McDonald's.
+I lived at home with my parents, but I was paying all of my own college expenses.
 I found that I wasn't a very good student (not true today) and people graduating in my field with majors in physics were not making much money.
+I dropped out of college to work full time at a McDonald's restaurant with the hope of owning my own McDonald's franchise someday.

-I was making $3.00 per hour as an assistant manager at McDonald's when we married in '72 and had been there since '67.
-My father wanted me to go to work with him at General Motors at over $6.00 per hour as an industrial chemist.
-He wanted me to learn a trade.
-But I wanted to be rich so I stayed at McDonald's.
-I knew that locking into a trade would provide enough comfort that I wouldn't feel the need to push myself to get further so I said no thank you.
+I was making $3.00 per hour as an assistant manager at McDonald's when Sue and I were married in '72.
+I had been there since '67.
+My father wanted me to work with him at General Motors at over $6.00 per hour as an industrial chemist.
+He wanted me to learn a trade, but I wanted to be rich, so I stayed at McDonald's.
+I knew that locking into a trade would provide enough comfort that I wouldn't feel the need to push myself to get further, so I said no thank you.
 So much for my career as an industrial chemist.

-The McDonald's I worked for was owned by Harry Granader a long time franchisee of McDonald's and a great man and now philanthropist.
-I didn't do that great at McDonald's.
-I was a blue hat (blue paper cap with netting on the top that says TRAINEE in big letters) for 13 weeks before I got my white hat.
-And after 8 years I had only reached the level of first assistant manger.
-The General Manager for Mr. Granader's 3 stores, Charlie McCann, was my mentor at the time.
-Mr. Granader was mostly an absentee owner and I didn't know him well.
+The McDonald's restaurant was owned by Harry Granader, a long-time franchisee of McDonald's, a great man and now a philanthropist.
+I didn't do that well at McDonald's.
+I was a blue hat (blue paper cap with netting on the top that says TRAINEE in big letters) for 13 weeks before I receiving my white hat.
+After eight years I had only reached the level of first assistant manger.
+The General Manager for Mr. Granader's three stores, Charlie McCann, was my mentor.
+Mr. Granader was mostly an absentee owner, and I didn't know him well.
 I knew Charlie was going places and wanted to catch the wave.
-I had just attended Hamburger University, McDonald's training center in Illinois, where I graduated 2nd-Burger in class 183.
+I had just attended Hamburger University, McDonald's training center in Illinois, where I graduated 2nd-Burger in Class #183.
 The award is actually called Archie Runner-up.
 I was very excited about a life with McDonald's.

-However, a guy who had only worked at McDonald's a few weeks longer than I had, was promoted past 2 levels of management above him and replaced my mentor who was ousted.
-He was able to do this by working directly with the owner.
+However, a guy who had only worked at McDonald's a few weeks longer than I had, was promoted past two levels of management and replaced my mentor, who was ousted.
+He did this by speaking directly with the owner.
 I was disheartened.

-My first thought was to work for Charlie as he was getting his own McDonald's but even he didn't think I was qualified to run his store.
-He did refer me to another McDonald's franchisee in Columbus, Indiana as an assistant manager but I didn't think it was the right fit.
+My first thought was to work for Charlie since he was getting his own McDonald's, but he didn't think I was qualified to run his store.
+He referred me to another McDonald's franchisee in Columbus, Indiana as an assistant manager, but I didn't think it was the right fit.
 It finally dawned on me that I wasn't the type of person to do well when others determined my future.
 I had to figure out a way to buy my own McDonald's.
 I needed $100,000 down and I made $10,000 per year at the time.
 I figured if I didn't eat or pay taxes I could save it in only 10 years (joke).

 Enter my good friend and lifelong mentor Hungry Howie (Jim Hearn).
 One of my friends worked for Jim at Hungry Howie's Pizzas and Subs.
-Jim had just converted his 24 hr Tick Tock Hamburgers to his very first Hungry Howie's Pizzas and Subs restaurant in Taylor, Mi. near Detroit and was doing well there.
+Jim had just converted his 24 hr Tick Tock Hamburgers to his very first Hungry Howie's Pizzas and Subs restaurant in Taylor, Michigan near Detroit and was doing well.
 He also owned a Dino's pizza franchise and, as you might imagine, they wanted him to get out of that franchise.
 His Dino's was for sale.

 I would hang out at Howie's and talk to Jim about the pizza business.
 It seemed like the pizza business was a way for me to increase my income to the incredible sum of $30,000 per year.
 This was a way for me to earn enough money to get my McDonald's.
 I asked him to sell me his Dino's.
-He said no. I didn't have enough for the down payment he wanted.
-He offered to help me open my own pizza place and I could even call it Hungry Howie's if I wanted to.
+He said no because I didn't have enough money for the down payment he wanted.
+He offered to help me open my own pizza place, and I could even call it Hungry Howie's if I wanted to.
 It had cost him only $7,000 to convert his restaurant so he thought I could get my own place open for that amount.
-Sue and I had $4000 in savings and I was able to get a loan for $2500 more.
-I also got a loan from a finance company and had a Sear's and Ward's credit card.
+Sue and I had $4,000 in savings and I was able to get a loan for $2,500 more.
+I also got a loan from a finance company and had Sears and Montgomery Ward credit cards.
 This was before bank cards were so available.

 So I found a location and signed a lease.
-I started buying equipment and got all of my friends to help do the remodeling of the space.
+I started buying equipment and got all of my friends to help remodel the space.
 There were many people who gave free help: Linda, Frank, Mark, Phil, Chris, Steve and many more.
-Well as it turned out rather than the $7000 I thought it would cost it ended up costing $17,000.
-I was days from opening and I had no money.
-I desperately needed another $5000.
+Well, as it turned out, rather than the $7,000 I thought it would cost, it ended up costing $17,000.
+I was days from opening and had no money.
+I desperately needed another $5,000.
 I had borrowed all I could.
-I had gotten equipment from 2 different dealers with a promise to pay later.
+I had gotten equipment from two different dealers with a promise to pay later.
 My dad said he couldn't loan me the money.
 Jim couldn't loan me the money.

 With the loan I was able to open up the 1st shop on 15 August 1975.

 Luckily, since 1971, I had been studying Scientology.
 I had learned what causes people to behave in certain ways and to not be adversely affected by the negativity of others.
-I was a trained counselor.
-I had learned formulas that would help me make better decisions and develop new strategies I could implement to improve the situation.
+I was a trained counselor, which gave me superior communication skills.
+I had learned condition formulas with precise steps that helped me make better decisions and develop new strategies I could implement to improve the situation.
 Managing by the statistics of the restaurant I was able to create some improvement of the scene.

-Sue and I lived in government subsidized housing at the time which helped.
+Sue and I lived in government subsidized housing at the time, which helped.
 She was teaching school an hour drive south of our house and the pizza shop was an hour north and west of our house.
-Still, on Friday's after awaking early, driving the hour to work and teaching all day she would still drive the 2 hours in order to come in to help out.
+Still, on Friday's after awaking early, driving the hour to work and teaching all day she would still drive the two hours to come in to help out.
 Many times her paycheck went into the business.
-She would leave every morning at 6 and be home at 5.
-I would leave at 10am and get home at 1 or 2am.
+She would leave every morning at 6:00am and be home at 5:00pm.
+I would leave at 10:00am and get home at 1:00am or 2am.
 We didn't see much of each other for a long time.

 Jim has personally helped many thousands of people lead better lives through his consummate knowledge of the business and his uncanny knack for making sound decisions.

-Over the past four decades I have sought his advice on many occasions.
-He and his wife Ginny give me and my family an open invitation to their home in Florida which I have taken advantage of many times.
-His whole family including his daughters, their spouses and grandchildren honored my daughter's wedding with their presence.
-They are part of my family.
+Over the past four decades I sought his advice on many occasions.
+He and his wife Ginny give me and my family an open invitation to their home in Florida, which we have taken advantage of many times.
+His whole family, including his daughters, their spouses and grandchildren honored my daughter's wedding with their presence.
+They are part of our family.

 Jim was a great man and a great friend.
 He will be missed by the thousands of people whose very livelihoods were only possible through his work and influence.